Details of an engraving in the History of Science Museum showing The Academy of Arts and Sciences, by B. Smith

 Option A divides its time evenly between Classics (mostly language and literature) and Modern Languages.

-This option lasts three years for students who have studied Latin and/or Greek to A-Level or equivalent, and four years for those who are taking the version with Beginners' Latin or Greek.
+This option lasts four years for students who have studied Latin and/or Greek to A-Level or equivalent, and five years for those who are taking the version with Beginners' Latin or Greek.
 Option A is also known as the ‘Prelims route’, because you will take a Preliminary Examination similar to that taken by Classics and English or Modern Languages students.

 Summary of key features of Option A route